GAIN MUSCLE

 The Tactical Barbell program includes 6 templates that you can choose from.

-Check out the book on Amazon that explains this strength program as it'll help you make the most out of this program.
+Check out the book on Amazon explaining this strength program as it'll help you make the most out of it.

-However, if you're not in the tactical field (like law enforcement special ops, military, etc.) and want to put on more size then check out the other program which is the Tactical Barbell Mass Protocol.
+However, if you're not in the tactical field (like law enforcement special ops, military, etc.) and want to put on more size, then check out the other program, the Tactical Barbell Mass Protocol.

 The below program is still effective for hypertrophy.